uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 If you receive the code `0 1 2 3 2 0 1`, you could look up each number in the "dictionary", and translate it to `I AM SAM, SAM I AM`.
-Of course, data on a computer is represented as binary numbers; with 4 entries in the dictionary, you'd need 2 bits for each number, and the code would actually be `00 01 10 11 10 00 01` and the dictionary would look like this:
+Of course, data on a computer is represented as binary numbers; with 4 entries in the dictionary, you'd need 2 bits for each number.
+The code would actually be `00 01 10 11 10 00 01` and the dictionary would look like this:

 | Code (in binary) | Character String |
 |------------------|------------------|